robalb/ebpf-web-fingerprint/README.md

 # eBPF web fingerprint

-a golang webserver for fast TCP & TLS fingerprinting, powered by eBPF.
+a golang webserver and library for fast TCP & TLS fingerprinting, powered by eBPF.
 See [this article](https://halb.it/posts/ebpf-fingerprinting-1/)
 for a high-level introduction on the topic.

-## Goals
+## Usage

-This is currently a test playground.
+This project is available in two modes:

-It's a demonstrative web server that echoes back to the visitor informations about their TCP and TLS handshake.
+1. ### Standalone Test Webserver

-The end goal is to abstract the core functionality into a golang library that can be easily imported and used from any existing golang webserver or reverse proxy.
+A simple webserver that echoes back detailed information about a visitor's TCP and TLS handshakes.
-This could be extremely valuable for integrating low-level fingerprinting into existing reverse proxies such as traefik or caddy, by using their regular plugin system.
+It can be used to experiment with fingerprintig detection and evasion techniques, or as a reference implementation of the fingerprint library.

-This project does not attempt to implement any specific fingerprint standard or system.
+2. ### Golang fingerprint library
-It simply makes raw handshake data accessible in user space.
+A reusable library that can be embedded into existing Golang webservers or reverse proxies.
-The choice of what to do with this data should be left to the end user, since it heavily depends on the project requirements.
+It exposes low-level metadata about incoming client connections, enabling advanced fingerprinting and bot detection strategies.

-## Run the demo server
+## Run the Test Webserver

-To build and run the demo server in a dedicated network namespace:
+To build and run the Webserver in a dedicated network namespace:
 ```
 make testns_run
 ```